andruuul/web_project_4_esp/README.md

 ### General description

-The following languages were used in this project:
+Simple social media page where the following languages were used:

 * HTML
 * CSS: hover, grid, flex.
-* JavaScript: to make interactive buttons: like a post, close a modal, edit username, add pictures.
+* JavaScript: to make interactive buttons: like a post, close and open a modal, edit username, add pictures.

 **Figma**